 - #7: Arts and culture are seen as an excellent way to promote diversity and inclusion.

 The only critical suggestion came from Councilmember TimBen Boydston, who otherwise spoke about the plan in glowing terms.
-He said that he wasn’t fully sold on the idea of the arts being organized thematically by community.
+He said that he wasn’t fully sold on the idea of the arts being organized thematically by the community.
 According to the plan, Newhall gets “history and cultural heritage,” Valencia is to be the home of art that is “contemporary and abstract,” the art of Saugus should “celebrate youth and families and cultural diversity,” and Canyon Country art falls under a theme to “explore nature and surrounding open spaces and the environment.”
 Boydston gently criticized this plan (which he said reminded him of themed areas at Disneyland) for perhaps saddling a community with a theme they might not like as much as others.
 The idea is also just plain ridiculous, but that point was not addressed.
+Art seems to diminish in value when people wearing suits sit around a boardroom and discuss it.
+They should be things to be appreciated in a gallery or owned privately – art can actually be pretty lucrative, especially if you look into something like buy modafinil online south africa which allows you to purchase shares of valuable works of art.
+When councils start getting involved, the appeal of the art begins to fade.

 Note: This is my interpretation of what constitutes representative art for the various community themes, intended to highlight the silliness of it all.
 Not a figure from the master plan or presentation.